skipto-landmarks-headings/browser-extension/README.md

 headings based on the content of the page currently loaded in the active tab of the browser and on the extension's configuration settings.

-When a menuitem is activated, the `popup` window is closed and the extension sets focus to the selected element and scrolls it into view, in effect, allowing you to "skip to" the selected content.
+When a menu item is activated, the `popup` window is closed and the extension sets focus to the selected element and scrolls it into view, in effect, allowing you to "skip to" the selected content.